2014 Sam and Marilyn Fox Atlas Week

 Friday, April 4, 11:00 a.m. - 12:30 p.m.

 Dr. Samina Ahmad graduated from the University of Punjab, in Pakistan with a degree in medicine, and has worked at Services Hospital, the National Institute of Child Health, and as a Casualty Medical Officer.
 Deeply concerned about healthcare and its availability to underprivileged women and children, Dr. Ahmad subsequently built and administered the Al-Rehman Welfare Trust & Medical Center in Karachi, Pakistan.
 Along with her husband, she launched the Salman and Samina Global Wellness Initiative (SSGWI) that focuses on three main areas: interfaith and cross-cultural dialogue, global health and wellness, and music education.
 Dr. Ahmad concurrently developed a second career hosting numerous highly popular television programs on healthful cooking and nutrition.
 Come join us as Samina will demonstrate and discuss healthy ways to cook South Asian food.
 Space is limited.
-R.S.V.P. here.
+R.S.V.P.s for this event are now closed.